The villain, Joker, is the most iconic of all Batman characters (besides the titular Batman).

 From: Batman: The Killing Joke

-While Joker has been trying to drive Gordon insane, as soon as Batman shows up, his goal changes.
+While Joker has been trying to drive Gordon insane, his goal changes as soon as Batman shows up.
 Now he wants Batman to admit that he’s crazy too.
 He tries to guess what it could have been that pushed Batman over the edge:

 Joker: “I mean, what is it with you?
 What made you what you are?
 Girlfriend killed by the mob, maybe?
 Brother carved up by some mugger?
 Something like that, I know.
 Because something like that happened to me.”